sahil5206/AWS-VPC-Project/README.md

 3. bu you cannot access those private instances directly, you have to create a public instances named - 'Bastion Host' or 'Jump Server'.![EC2 Instances](https://github.com/user-attachments/assets/2c9fba92-6c4d-468e-ac6b-88f6a4bf9343)

 4. Use the same 'Key-Pair' for every instance in this VPC project.
-5. Deploy your application in the private Instance - We have the deployed the basic html page(code provided in this repository).
+5. Deploy your application in the private Instance - We have the deployed a basic html page(code provided in this repository).
  But you cannot access the private instance directly.

 6.  use the following command for connecting your PC with the Bastion Host.